LaunchCode-Education-Archived/csharp-web-development/src/chapters/introduction-and-setup/cloning-a-csharp-project.rst

       Visual Studio Team Explorer Connect to GitHub

+   .. admonition:: Tip

+      If you are currently viewing the
+      :ref:`project opener pane <vs-windows-project-opener>`, you can
+      open the editor to access the Team Explorer tab by choosing "Continue without code ->".

 #.
 Once connected, select *Clone* from the GitHub section of the *Team Explorer* and select